Skparab1/javascript-inkball/README.md

   - however, only 4 lines can be drawn at one time
   - 4 lines should be enough but i can increase it

-- ball bounces in wrong direction
+- ball sometimes bounces in wrong direction

 - The game also ends when then the ball goes into its hole